addama/sop/sop.md

 ## Conduct Sprint Planning meeting {#sprint-planning}
 1. The Lead Developer or their delegate makes a new Github Project for the Sprint named "Sprint #" with the Sprint number in the appropriate repository
+2. The Scrum Team conducts the Sprint Planning meeting
-2. The Development Team moves Issues into the Sprint Project in the "To Do" column as a result of/during the Sprint Planning meeting.
+3. The Development Team moves Issues into the Sprint Project in the "To Do" column as a result of/during the Sprint Planning meeting.
 These Issues will make up the Sprint Backlog

 ## Work Through the Sprint Backlog {#sprint-work}
 1. The Lead Developer or their delegate creates a new `next_release` branch or merges the `master` branch into an existing `next_release` branch.
 All new work for the Sprint is done in this `next_release` branch